 Human Rights for Open Societies

-- Know the basic principles and provisions of the European Convention on Human Rights;
+- Have skills about basic principles of the European Court of Human Rights

 - Introduction to the ECHRThe protection of human rights is closely linked to the idea of open societies.
 In an open society people enjoy freedom and they are to a large extent free to live their lives as they wish.
 This week we explore the idea of open societies and see how it relates to the protection of human rights.
 We also introduce you to the European Convention on Human Rights.
 This document forms the foundation for one of the world’s most intricate international human rights systems.
 Finally, you learn about the background and history of the Convention, the rights that are protected therein and the procedure which individuals can use to lodge a complaint with the European Court of Human Rights.